vitessio/website/content/en/docs/23.0/reference/programs/vtctldclient/_index.md

 ### Options

 ```
-      --action_timeout duration              timeout to use for the command (default 1h0m0s)
+      --action-timeout duration              timeout to use for the command (default 1h0m0s)
       --compact                              use compact format for otherwise verbose outputs
   -h, --help                                 help for vtctldclient
       --server string                        server to use for the connection (required)